simingf/windows-setup/README.md

 -columns: 66 rows: 30

 -copy the .bashrc file from the 'Git Bash' folder into 'Users/Siming' directory

+-use cpbash to update the bashrc file in win-setup with the bashrc file in Home

 # VSCode Setup: (extensions)